A summary of our favourite books, chosen every week...

 Oct 26th, 2021

-Renegades by Bruce Springsteen and Barack Obama
+Bruce Springsteen and Barack Obama

 Two legends and longtime friends, Bruce Springsteen and Barack Obama, share candid, revealing and entertaining conversations about life, music and their love of America.
 Includes exclusive photos, historical documents, handwritten lyrics and never before seen annotated speeches.
 This stunning hardcover book would be a fantastic gift for anyone on your Christmas list.